preparation & After Care

 things to know for after your appointment

 • Handpoked tattoos scab much less than machine tattoos, so they require less attention during the healing process.
-Some of the following might feel counterintuitive if you’ve only had machine tattoos previously 😊
+I recommend dry healing, which is basically just allowing your tattoo to heal naturally with minimal interference.
+Some of the instructions might feel counterintuitive if you’ve only had machine tattoos previously 😊

 • At the end of the session I will probably cover your new tattoo with an adhesive dressing called Second Skin.
 If you’re allergic to latex or adhesives (or would just prefer it) we can skip the Second Skin and use cling wrap instead.